LucasACH/raspberry-pi-media-server/README.md

 ## Connecting to the Raspberry Pi

 Wait a couple of minutes till the Pi finishes booting.
-Once ready, go to your main computer and open your terminal (Powershell for Windows users) and type
+Once ready, go to your main computer and open your terminal (Powershell for Windows users) and run

 `ssh pi@<RASPBERRY_IP>`
 _you can find its IP in your Router’s DHCP lease allocation table_